topojson/topojson-specification/README.md

 ## 2. TopoJSON Objects

-TopoJSON always consists of a single topology object of type “Topology”.
+TopoJSON always consists of a single topology object.
 A topology may contain any number of named geometry objects.
 The term “TopoJSON object” may refer to either a topology or a geometry object it contains.

   * A TopoJSON object may have any number of members (name/value pairs).
   * A TopoJSON object must have a member with the name “type”.
 This member’s value is a string that determines the type of the GeoJSON object.